Work · 2022–present

 After

 One trigger run produces four room variants from a single sample photo.
 Room-specific prompts are constructed automatically per product type.
-All outputs land in Airtable and Dropbox for review before use in listings or ads.
+All outputs land in Airtable for review before use in listings or ads.
+The value was not just speed: it gave each product consistent visual coverage across room types while keeping selection and publication under human control.

 Mockup Generator Workflow